code-vega/AzureDevOps/README.md

 4)Deploy a Blank SQL Server and populate it with a relational database from a GitHub repo.
 5)Delete the Resource Group therefore deleting all the apps, databases and storage accounts.

-You can also run the Deploy_All PowerScript which deploys a Storage Account, a Web App from a GitHub repo, and a blank SQL Database
+You can also run the Deploy_All PowerScript which deploys a Storage Account, a Web App from a GitHub repo, and a blank SQL Database.
 ------